basho/basho_docs/content/riak/kv/2.2.0/configuring/search.md

 search.anti_entropy.throttle.tier2.solrq_queue_length = 40
 search.anti_entropy.throttle.tier2.delay = 5ms
 ```
 will introduce a 5 millisecond sleep for any queues of length 40 or higher.
 If configured, there must be a tier which includes a mailbox size of 0.
 Both `.solrq_queue_length` and [`.delay`](#search-anti-entropy-throttle-$tier-delay) must be set for each tier.
 There is no limit to the number of tiers that may be specified.

-See search.anti_entropy.throttle
+See [`search.anti_entropy.throttle`](#search-anti-entropy-throttle).

 Valid values: Non-negative integer